csci104/site/resources/mt1-info/index.md

 ---

 ## MT1 Info
-Fall 2025 Canary: The following information HAS NOW been updated for Fall 2025!
+Spring 2026 Canary: The following information HAS NOW been updated for Spring 2026!

 ### Overview and Process